jeyabalajis/simple-rule-engine-client/README.md

 # simple-serverless-rule-engine
 A __lightweight__ yet __powerful__ rule engine that allows declarative specification of business rules and **saves tons of repeated development work**.

+This framework already powered more than 100K scores & decisions at my [work](https://www.fundscorner.com) and can be deployed as a serverless function (FaaS) or as a container.

 ## Key Features
 1. Ability to __declaratively__ author both Scoring and Decision Rules.
 2. Ability to __version control__ rule declarations thus enabling auditing of rule changes over a period of time.